12 min read

 Streaming data – how to collect it, deliver it, and analyze it – was a topic that attracted a lot of interest at Strata.
 One key idea that many people asked about was how streaming data transport can serve as the lightweight connection between microservices.
 This idea was explored in a Wednesday session titled “Machine Learning and Microservices” presented by Nitin Bandugula, Director of Professional Services at MapR.
 He talked about how pervasive machine learning at scale has become, in categories of use cases that include marketing optimization and targeting, risk detection and prevention and operational intelligence.

-Nitin also explained how a message transport that decouples producers from consumers, as does MapR Streams, can act as the connectors between microservices and how this isolation approach makes implementation of new machine learning models more flexible and more efficient.
+Nitin also explained how a message transport that decouples producers from consumers, as does MapR Event Store, can act as the connectors between microservices and how this isolation approach makes implementation of new machine learning models more flexible and more efficient.

 In this diagram, horizontal cylinders represent message streams while the gear icons stand for isolated microservices.
 From presentation slide deck of Nitin Bandagula, used with permission.